A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Computational results

-\end{linenomath} where $N_d=8$ is the number of datasets (we excluded ``Mammographic Mass'' and ``Qsar Biodegradation'' since they were not considered in \cite{FacMagPot2022}) and $N_m=3$ is the number of methodologies.
+\end{linenomath} where $N_d=8$ is the number of datasets (we excluded ``Mammographic Mass'' and ``Qsar Biodegradation'' since they were not considered in \cite{FacMagPot2022}) and $N_m$ is the number of methodologies (5 for the deterministic and 3 for the robust).
 Under the null hypothesis, $F_F$ is distributed according to the $F$-distribution with $N_m-1$ and $(N_m-1)(N_d-1)$ degrees of freedom.
-In our case, the $p$-values associated with the Friedman test are $0.085$ and $0.014$ for the deterministic and robust approach, respectively.
-This implies that the null hypothesis of equal ranks is rejected with a significance level lower than $\alpha_D=10\%$ and $\alpha_R=5\%$, respectively.
-Since such hypothesis does not hold, we performed pairwise comparisons between the classifier with the highest rank $R^*$ and those remaining.
+In our case, the $p$-values associated with the Friedman test are $0.243$ and $0.014$ for the deterministic and robust approach, respectively.
+This implies that for the robust classifiers the null hypothesis of equal ranks is rejected with a significance level lower than $\alpha_R=5\%$.
+Since such hypothesis does not hold, we performed pairwise comparisons between the robust classifier with the highest rank $R^*$ and those remaining.
 To this extent, we considered the Holm test (\cite{Dem2006}) whose statistic $z_j$ for comparing the best classifier with the $j$-th one is computed as: \begin{linenomath}

 \end{linenomath} Under the null hypothesis of outperformance of the best method over the others, the test statistic is distributed as a standard normal distribution.
-The results of the Holm test are presented in Table \ref{tab_holm_test}.
-The null hypothesis is rejected when the $p$-value of the test is below the significance thresholds of columns 4 and 8.
-It can be seen that the proposed model achieves the highest rank in both the deterministic and robust formulation, outperforming the standard linear SVM approach presented in \cite{BerDunPawZhu2019}.
-On the other hand, there are no statistically significant differences between our proposal and the robust method devised in \cite{FacMagPot2022}, even if in most cases the results confirm the good performance of the proposed methodology (see Table \ref{tab_comparison_FacciniBertsimas}).
+The results of the Holm test are presented in Table \ref{tab_holm_test} (see columns 3-7).
+The null hypothesis is rejected when the $p$-value of the test is below the significance thresholds of column 6.
+It can be seen that the proposed model achieves the highest rank in both the deterministic and robust formulation, outperforming the robust linear SVM approach presented in \cite{BerDunPawZhu2019}.
+On the other hand, there are no statistically significant differences between our proposal and the robust method devised in \cite{FacMagPot2022}, even if in most cases the results confirm the good performance of the proposed methodology (see Table \ref{tab_comparison_FacciniBertsimas_ROB}).